PanchamKotian/PanchamKotian.github.io/README.md

-# Robotics Enthusiast
+# Robotics Enthusiast/Electronics Engineer

-## Electronics Engineer, Datta Meghe College of Engineering

 ### Work Experience
-Consultant at Capgemini
+Worked as a consultant at Capgemini

+### Education
+Bachelors of Electronics from Datta Meghe College of Engineering